Code Of Federal Regulations Title 29 Labor

 Real-World Stakes

 A misclassified employee costs back wages, liquidated damages, attorneys' fees.
-In real terms, a missed OSHA citation means penalties up to $16,131 per violation (serious) or $161,323 (willful/repeated) — numbers that adjust annually.
-In practice, an ERISA fiduciary breach can mean personal liability for plan losses.
+A missed OSHA citation means penalties up to $16,131 per violation (serious) or $161,323 (willful/repeated) — numbers that adjust annually.
+Practically speaking, an ERISA fiduciary breach can mean personal liability for plan losses.
 An FMLA interference claim brings lost wages, benefits, and liquidated damages.

 These aren't abstract.
 They hit bank accounts.